 Mission: Enriching the interaction between humans and intelligent devices.

 I applied online.
 The process took 4 weeks.
-I interviewed at Synaptics (San Jose, CA) in April 2017.
+I interviewed at Synaptics (San Jose, CA) in January 2018.

 Acquisition of Conexant and Multimedia Solutions Business of Marvell Technology Group! http://glassdoor.com/slink.htm?key=vQt2W